The NBA's most valuable franchises in 2023

-Most valuable NBA franchises heading into 2022-23 season originally appeared on NBC Sports Philadelphia
+Most valuable NBA franchises in 2023 originally appeared on NBC Sports Chicago

 The National Basketball Association is one of the most profitable sports leagues in the United States.
 With athletes receiving countless lucrative deals and fans filing into sold-out arenas, the NBA continues to grow in the financial space.